Using Form I-9 to Verify Employment Eligibility

 Can I be charged with a violation if there is a problem with the I-9 or the documents?

 You cannot be charged with a violation if the I-9 is properly filled out and is complete and you have kept the form, even if the employee is determined later not to be authorized to work in the U.S. This is called a "good faith" defense.

 Is a new I-9 required for each employee if a company is sold?

 If one company acquires another, there are two possible courses of action with regard to Form I-9 and employment eligibility verification: (a) the new owner can ask for a new I-9 for ALL employee or, (b) the employees can be treated as continuing employees, so no new verification is needed.
 Whatever course of action is taken, all employees must be treated the same.

-The information in these answers is intended to be brief and it does not include all commonly asked questions.
-For more details and more questions, see this Department of Homeland Security (DHS) publication Handbook for Employers.
+The information in these answers is intended to be brief and general and it does not include all commonly asked questions.
+USCIS policies and forms may change, For more details and more questions, see this Department of Homeland Security (DHS) publication Handbook for Employers.